openfaas/faas/ADOPTERS.md

 * [Civo](https://www.civo.com) - Civo Cloud provide a 1-click Kubernetes marketplace application for OpenFaaS

+* [Cognite](https://www.cognite.com) - Cognite targets heavy asset industries such as oil and gas, shipping and energy sector.
+They provide data integration tools that help you extract, import, and transform data from siloed source systems, and OpenFaaS is used to provide a cloud function service for heavy tasks.

 * [Contiamo](https://www.contiamo.com) - data-science platform hosting jupyter notebooks and functions for multiple tenants.

 * [DB2 Limited](https://db2.io) - mobile and web development company in Ukraine.
 Our internal projects using OpenFaaS functions to run customers code in Kubernetes cluster.